• Skip to primary navigation

 Short answer, yes!
 You can cook scrambled eggs in the microwave for example.
 Check out this microwave egg in a cup (or bowl) for instructions.
 You can cook your eggs in any dish that's microwave safe.

-Serve your eggs inside a tortilla, bagel, or English muffin for a more filling breakfast.
+Enjoy your microwave eggs in a cup in a tortilla, bagel, or English muffin for a more filling breakfast.

 • Eggs: Banana Blueberry Oatmeal Muffins, Chorizo Egg Casserole, Make Ahead Breakfast Sandwiches.